dgmid/mdg-font-manager/README.md

 ## Usage

-`cd` to the root directory and run:
+`cd` to the project directory and run:
 ```shell
 npm install
 ```